Foreign Language and Area Studies Fellowships

 FLAS Fellows receive:

-Summer Fellowships support intensive summer language study only.
-Fellows typically attend summer language programs at the South Asia Summer Language Institute (SASLI) in Madison, Wisconsin, or one of the American Institute of Indian Studies (AIIS) centers in India.
+Summer Fellowships support intensive summer language study only (no area studies coursework required).
+Fellows typically attend summer language programs at the South Asia Summer Language Institute (SASLI) in Madison, Wisconsin, or one of the American Institute of Indian Studies (AIIS) centers in India, or another approved program.

 Other South Asian languages: In rare circumstances, students may be awarded to study other South Asian languages.
 Please note that the South Asia Center reviews each of these requests and will make a determination on whether a student may apply for another language on a case-by-case basis.
 All academic year and summer fellowships in other South Asian languages must be approved by the U.S. Department of Education.